aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Introduction

-This example includes and describes all the AVD files used to build an L2LS Campus Fabric, with the following nodes:
+This example includes and describes all the AVD files used to build an L2LS Campus Fabric by building upon the previous [L2LS Fabric](../../examples/l2ls-fabric/README.md) example.

-- MDF
-  - 2 Spine nodes
-- IDFs
-  - IDF1 supporting 192 users with a 2 leafs
-  - IDF2 supporting 240 users with a Modular 5 slot chassis
-  - IDF3 supporting 480 users with 5 leafs

-The Campus Fabric builds upon the previous [L2LS Fabric](../../examples/l2ls-fabric/README.md) example.
 The spines will provide routing between the SVIs.
 The leaf switches support 802.1x Nwetwork Access Control (NAC) and port ranges.

 ## Installation & Requirements